Seth Meyers biography

 New Host of 'Late Night'

-In May 2013, it was announced that Meyers was chosen to replace Jimmy Fallon as host of NBC's Late Night.
-Fallon, who was a one-time anchor for "Weekend Update" as well, will be moving on to host The Tonight Show.
+In May 2013, it was announced that Meyers had been chosen to replace Jimmy Fallon as host of NBC's Late Night, with Fallon—who was also a one-time anchor for "Weekend Update"—moving on to replace Jay Leno as host of The Tonight Show.

-"I don't want to make any broad pronouncements about how the show is going to be, whether it's going to be the same or different," Meyers said in an interview featured in The New York Times.
+"I don't want to make any broad pronouncements about how the show is going to be, whether it's going to be the same or different," Meyers said in an interview featured in The New York Times prior to his Late Night debut.
 "But I have to draw on my background in improvisational comedy and sketch comedy and stand-up comedy and try to find some mix of that."